pytoolz/toolz/doc/source/streaming-analytics.rst

 storage the left sequence must fit in memory but the right sequence is free to stream.

-The results are not normalized as in SQL, in that they permit repeated values.
+The results are not normalized, as in SQL, in that they permit repeated values.
 If normalization is desired, consider composing with the function ``unique`` (note that ``unique`` is not fully streaming.)